-The International Classification of Diseases (ICD-10) is the World Health Organization's big database of maladies, another major diagnostic manual for medical professionals.
-You may know it from the little codes written by doctors on your prescription slips.
-The ICD prefers a medical diagnosis of "abuse" or "dependence" to "addiction."
-Alcohol dependence syndrome, for example, is ICD-10-CM F10.20.
+The International Classification of Diseases (ICD-11) is the World Health Organization’s big database of maladies, another major diagnostic manual for medical professionals.
+The ICD prefers a medical diagnosis of “use” or “dependence” to “addiction.”

 The ongoing debate over what “addiction” means is part of the reason the term “substance use disorder” exists in the first place.
 But if you’re trying to figure out if you have an addiction problem or need addiction treatment, that answer doesn’t do you much good.